RobertFischer/gradle-plugins/README.md

 These plugins were written by [Robert Fischer](http://smokejumperit.com/).
 They are published at [GitHub:RobertFischer/gradle-plugins](http://github.com/RobertFischer/gradle-plugins).

+# Additional Credit

+Thanks to [Jeppe Nejsum Madsen](http://jeppenejsum.wordpress.com) for some additional testing and work (found an NPE circumstance and supplied a patch).

 # License

 All these plugins are licensed under the [Creative Commons — CC0 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/) license with no warranty (expressed or implied) for any purpose.